Resources I Use

 If you don’t have a LBRY account be sure to signup because there is links to resources on LBRY below.
 Signup with my link and get some LBC.

-For coding and development:
+For writing and development:

 Atom text editor, an open source text editor.